What do you need to know when shopping for a treadmill?

 A continuous duty motor’s HP measurement Is rated with the amount of sustained power during usage, and not the actual maximum horsepower possible.
 So, whether you are walking at 2.0 MPH or sprinting at 9.0 MPH, the treadmill is operating at the same horsepower.
 This is something that is commonly confused, because peak duty motors are rated at maximum horsepower, and require more energy to perform at higher rates of speed.
 Also, peak motors wear out much more quickly for the simple fact that they are designed to be used for shorter periods of time and will overheat if used too long or too frequently.
 This is not a concern for a continuous duty motor.

-Why is this so important?
+It's relational.
 Maybe treadmill “A” you are considering is rated at 5 HP, and treadmill “B” is rated at 3 HP.
 If this is all the information available to you, it would be fair to think that you are getting a “better” treadmill with treadmill “A” because it has 2 more horsepower, right?

 Wrong!
 Treadmill “A” is a peak motor, and treadmill “B” is a continuous duty motor.
 Guess what else?
 Treadmill “A” operates at 8000 RPMs and treadmill “B” operates at 4100 RPMs.
 You always want fewer RPMs for optimal performance, energy efficiency, increased lifespan and higher torque.